charlesosj/Nao/README.md

 say
 say animated
-help  provides list of system behaviors anyother string is treated as a system behavior
+help  provides list of system behaviors search move (moves forward and backwards) rotate ( turn the body) anyother string is treated as a system behavior

-if you say after a behavior a move, both will be executed at the same time if you want the robot to move and then say, put a wait in between the calls This doesnt apply to say animated, that will always run on its own
+if you say after a behavior both will be executed at the same time if you want the robot to run the say after completing the behavior put a wait in between the calls This doesnt apply to say animated, that will always run on its own due to the auto animation Example rostopic pub -1 /nao_behavior/add std_msgs/String -- 'System/animations/Stand/Emotions/Neutral/Hello_1'

+publishing to /nao_behavior/head of type Float32MultiArray
+Moves the nao`s head
+[0] yaw
+[1] pitch
+[2] speed

 RVIZ Display